oncomouse/courses/2020/engl460fall2020/08-chance.md

 Loading that page will present some very basic Tracery controls and output.
 You can style `.tracery`, `.tracery_output`, and `.tracery_generate` to make the appearance fancy, if you want.

 **Note**: If you're wondering why the extension for `tracery-example` is `.html` instead of `.json`, I'm very proud of you for noticing that!
 We have to do that because we are technically tricking Jekyll into display JSON data as an HTML page.
-It is a bit of a hack, but it will work because the `_layouts/tracery.html` file loads the content of the file as JSON.
+It is a bit of a hack, but it will work because the `_layouts/tracery.html` file loads the content of the file as JSON, even though it's stored in an HTML file.

 # Using Cheap Bots Done Quick to Host on Twitter